Misty Dawn: Other ventures

 For a brief time in the mid-1980s, she and Holmes partnered with Bill Amerson in an adult film company known as Penguin Productions.
 The couple also lived in Amerson's mansion in the hills of Sherman Oaks.
 Johnny Wadd Holmes was godfather to Amerson's children.

 Author

 Dawn, using her legal married name, Laurie Holmes, posthumously released Holmes' memoir, Porn King: The Autobiography of John C. Holmes (1998).
-In 2012, BearManor Media published a revised edition of Porn King, which included added material and photos.
+In 2012, Bear Manor Media published a revised edition of Porn King, which included added material and photos.

 Retirement

 Holmes stopped making adult films in the early 1980s.
 According to Dawn, "John thought one porn person in the family was enough.
 And the AIDS thing was just starting to come out.
 Nobody had gotten it yet, but it was still in the back of our minds.
 He thought, ‘Well, if I’m going to take a chance, that’s enough.'"